-Towers Watson is international leading professional services firm.
+Towers Watson is an international leading professional services firm.
 They maintain stats on a hypothetical defined benefits plan.
 Their model plan is 60% in equities and 40% in bonds.
 They use the corporate 10-year bond rate as the discount rate as they believe that is most applicable to the corporations that sponsor these plans.
 Their plan is at that stage where distributions are equal to the contributions so it is essentially assumed to be mature.
-Over the past 10 years, coinciding nicely with the -yield environment, the value has dropped by slightly more than 47%, from a small surplus to a large deficit.
+Over the past 10 years, coinciding nicely with the low-yield environment, the value has dropped by slightly more than 47%, from a small surplus to a large deficit.
 In most cases the corporations are responsible to take corrective action (often too late) and or make good the shortfall.
 Little wonder then that they are bailing out in droves and are stopping to provide DB plans (Royal Bank recently did just that).
 Governments have stepped to the plate by providing insurance in the event of bankruptcies etc. but have no credible funds set aside so the taxpayer is ultimately on the hook.

 With regard to employees of the government itself the largesse continues unabated.
 The CD Howe institute just (Jan 4) published a report that is worth reading in its entirety.
 For the sake of brevity below is the focus of the message;